(Editor’s Note – This original post from December 2015 has been updated to reflect current Mount Rushmore and Yellowstone tour activities.)

 Where is Mount Rushmore?

-Construction of the granite rock faced mountain near Keystone South Dakota began in 1927 when Borglum was 60 and the sculptures of the Mount Rushmore presidents were not completed until Borlgum’s death in 1941.
+Construction of the Black Hills granite rock faced mountain near Keystone South Dakota began in 1927 when Borglum was 60 years old.
+The sculptures of the Mount Rushmore presidents were not completed when Borglum died in 1941.

-Borlgum created Mount Rushmore to commemorate America’s first 150 years as a free country.
-In his own words, Gutzon Borlgum states that the four Mount Rushmore presidents were chosen to “commemorate the founding, growth, preservation, and development to the United States of America.”
-The four Mount Rushmore presidents (and the years they served) include;
+Master carver Gutzon Borglum created Mount Rushmore to commemorate America’s first 150 years as a free country.
+In his own words, Borglum states that the four Mount Rushmore presidents were chosen to, “Commemorate the founding, growth, preservation, and development to the United States of America.”

 President Washington was selected because of his efforts towards democracy in the United States.